sean-johnson/hello-world/README.md

 # hello-world
 My first repo.

-Here I am just learning more about branches in Github.
+An update.
+I am just learning about branches in GitHub.